dimitridublin/ms_project1/README.md

 ##### Acknowledgments
 I would like to thank my mentor Akshat Garg for his useful tips and comments.

+Many thanks to tutor Igor for resolving my github username issue and adding me to the unlimited team on gitpod.

 I would also like to thank my class peers for their encouragement on the respective Slack channels.